Carl Alexander von Martius

-Carl Alexander von Martius (born January 19, 1838, in Munich; died February 26, 1920, in Nonn by Bad Reichenhall) was a German chemist and entrepreneur.
+Carl Alexander von Martius (born 19 January 1838 in Munich; died 26 February 1920 in Nonn by Bad Reichenhall) was a German chemist and entrepreneur.

 Life

 His father was botanist and explorer Carl Friedrich Philipp von Martius (1794–1868) and his mother was author Franziska von Stengel (1801–1843).
 In 1872, Martius married Margarete Veit (1853–1926).
-On February 16, 1903, Martius became by German king Wilhelm II a nobleman.
+On 16 February 1903 Martius became, by German King Wilhelm II a nobleman.

 Martius studied chemistry.
 At university he was member of student organisation Corps Bremensia.
 He was a student of Justus von Liebig and university assistent August Wilhelm von Hofmann in Berlin.

 In 1863, Martius invented in Berlin azo dye Bismarck brown Y, which he named after german chancellor Otto von Bismarck.
 It is used in histology for staining tissues.
 In 1867, Martius invented in Berlin Dinitronaphthol, which was later named after him as Martiusgelb.
 In Berlin, together with German chemist Paul Mendelssohn Bartholdy he founded in 1867 German company Aktiengesellschaft für Anilinfabrikation (Agfa).
 Martius was founding member of German organisation Deutsche Chemische Gesellschaft in Berlin and of German organisation Vereins zur Wahrung der Interessen der chemischen Industrie Deutschlands.
-In 1891, Martius was foundig member of German organisation German Association for the Protection of Intellectual Property in Berlin.
+In 1891, Martius was founding member of German organisation German Association for the Protection of Intellectual Property in Berlin.
 From 1916 to 1918 Martius was member of Prussian House of Lords.